Esri/calcite-app-components/src/components/calcite-block-section/readme.md

 # calcite-block-section

-The `calcite-block-section` component is a child element of `calcite-block` that can house it's own `calcite-block-header` and `calcite-block-content` and be toggled open and closed.
+The `calcite-block-section` component is a child element of `calcite-block`.
+Sections can have thier own header and content be toggled open and closed.

 <!-- Auto Generated Below -->